• Skip to primary navigation

 the problem with recency bias and how to fix it

-One crazy thing we do as humans is take the recent past and project it indefinitely into the future.
+One of the craziest things we do as humans is take the recent past and project it indefinitely into the future.

 As the news cycle has sped up, this problem has only gotten worse.
 It used to feel like the “recent past” went as far back as a couple of years.
-Now, it can feel like the last couple of minutes.
+Today, it often feels like “recent” only applies to the last couple of minutes (or better yet, social media posts).

 We think if things are going terrible, they are going to continue being terrible forever.
 If your portfolio value seems to be dropping, it’s tempting to say, “At this rate, if this continues, I won’t have any money [insert number of months] from now.”

 We would do well to make our memories go back just a little bit further than the common goldfish.
-That way, we may find ourselves recalling a time when the bonus didn’t come, or the market was better, or whatever financial boon or burden we need to keep in mind is a distinct possibility in the very near future.
+That way, we may find ourselves recalling a time when the bonus didn’t come or the market was better.

-If we can do that, we stand a much better chance of not falling into the same traps over and over again.
-Not just in our finances, but in every aspect of our lives.
+If we can do that, we stand a much better chance of avoiding falling into the same traps over and over again.

 -Carl